 4. Teach Bathing Safety

 Unsurprisingly, children like to touch anything and everything in sight.
 Once you’ve ensured your shower is as safe as possible, you might wonder, “How can they hurt themselves now?”
-When you run the shower, instruct on the differences between the hot and cold temperatures so that they can move the dial to a safe and comfortable setting.
+When you run the shower, instruct them on how to distinguish between hot and cold temperatures so they can set the dial to a safe, comfortable setting.

-If you prefer to avoid your child touching the dial, appease their inquisitive nature and explain what the dial does and how moving it can change the water temperature from one extreme to the next.
+If you prefer to keep your child from touching the dial, satisfy their curiosity by explaining what the dial does and how moving it can change the water temperature from one extreme to the other.

 While this may be an uncomfortable conversation for parents, it’s imperative to teach your children about hygiene and why they must clean all their body parts, including their genitalia.
-This can help lead to an even more important conversation about their private area if you haven’t already done so at an earlier age of four to five.
+This can help lead to an even more important conversation about their private area if you haven’t already done so at an earlier age, such as 4 to 5.

 “Talking about body image and what shouldn’t be touched is a reasonable conversation to have at that time,” says Dr. Shook.
 “Generally, children will start to have questions about their genitalia, and that’s the perfect time and age for an appropriate discussion.”

-Dr. Shook advises that parents should allow their kids to guide them in the conversation so they can properly comprehend at their level.
+Dr. Shook advises that parents allow their children to guide the conversation so they can comprehend at their children’s level.
 “They’ll ask up until the point that they understand.
 They all have limits on what they want to know,” says Dr. Shook.

 Your child may make strides within the first few weeks of their transition, but always leave the door ajar and stay close by.
-There’s always the potential they can get soap or shampoo in their eyes, adjust the water temperature to a place that is hurting them, or they may just feel scared.
+There’s always the potential that they can get soap or shampoo in their eyes, adjust the water temperature to a level that hurts them, or just feel scared.

-There are several ways to lead them to independence where you, too, feel comfortable, whether it be starting by showering with your child, watching them shower and guiding them during the process, or waiting in the bathroom to provide support.
+There are several ways to help your child move toward independence while still giving them the support they need, whether it’s starting by showering with them, watching and guiding them through the process, or waiting in the bathroom to provide support.

-Whatever your tactic may be, cheer them on during this new stage.
+Whatever approach you take, cheer them on during this new stage.
 If your child continues to fight you on shower time and prefers the tub, that’s okay, too.

 “I’m a big believer that parents, especially moms, know their children more than anybody.
 So they’ll know when their child is ready.”